404coderCN/ECE5760_final_webpage/_posts/2023-05-14-project-details.md

 <div>
 <center>
 <img src="https://404codercn.github.io/ece5760_final_webpage//assets/img/posts/i2c_protocol.png" width="400" height="70">
-<figcaption align="center"> Figure 2: I2C protocol specified by MCP3221 </figcaption>
+<figcaption align="center"> Figure 1: I2C protocol specified by MCP3221 </figcaption>
 </center>
 </div>

-&nbsp;&nbsp;&nbsp;&nbsp;Following the I2C protocol explained above, we developed an 11-state FSM in SystemVerilog which can be seen in Figure 3.
+&nbsp;&nbsp;&nbsp;&nbsp;Following the I2C protocol explained above, we developed an 11-state FSM in SystemVerilog which can be seen in Figure 2.
 In STATE_DATA_RECEIVED_UPPER and STATE_DATA_RECEIVED_LOWER, the master receives data from the slave and puts it in a shift register of 12-bits.
 At each negative clock edge in these two states, the respective counter will increment by 1 and state transition happens when the counter reaches 7.
 Because the SDA line can be controlled by both the master and the slave, we wrote a tri-state buffer to decide which device gets control of the line.
 The tri-state buffer comes with an enable signal that is HIGH when the master device acts as an input in the transaction, and SDA should become high impedance on the master side when this enable signal is asserted.
 Otherwise, SDA gets the output from master.
 The SCL clock line follows the input 200K clock signal whenever we're not sending start/stop condition, not waiting, or not in idle.
 A data valid signal is pulled HIGH when the master acknowledges the lower bits of data or when a NAK is asserted by the master.
 This signal will later be used to control our integrator in calculating accumulative energy.

 TO ADD:
 // FSM diagram
 // conversion of current data
 // 5.22 fixed point representation

 &nbsp;&nbsp;&nbsp;&nbsp; The MCP3221 I2C interface also specified that the maximum clock speed it can achieve is 400kHz.
 This means the 50MHz FPGA clock will be too fast to run, so we added a clock divider to step it down to 200kHz.
-With the I2C interface figured out, we went on to implement an integrator that takes the current output, computes the unit energy consumption and increments continuously by adding on the previous energy value.
+With the I2C interface figured out, we went on to implement an integrator that takes the current output, computes the unit energy consumption, and increments continuously by adding on the previous energy value.
 We added a stop signal to allow pausing of integration.
-Whenever stop is not asserted and data from the I2C interface is valid, we calculate the new unit energy by computing $V * I * dt$, and add it to the total energy consumed.
+Whenever stop is not asserted and data from the I2C interface is valid, we calculate the new unit energy by computing $V * I * dt$ and add it to the total energy consumed.
 The value of dt was determined by counting the number of pulses between two consecutive data valid signals using SignalTap.
-We counted 18 pulses, which match with the protocol (16 pulses for transmitting data and 2 pulses for ACK).
+We counted 18 pulses, which matched the protocol (16 pulses for transmitting data and 2 pulses for ACK).
 This means our unit energy at every new sample of current is $V * I * {18} \over {200000}$.
-We also increment a counter every time the current becomes valid, and we will be able to determine the elaspe time since the FPGA start running by computing $(cycle count - 1)*18 \over 200000$.
-Here we disregard the time for the first transaction, i.e. we are not counting the first 27 cycles, because it includes time to transmit the address bits which is not representative of the transactions in between.
-Since our clock runs at a high frequency, these 27 cycles should be negligible, and we preserve enough precison for our time estimation.
+We also increment a counter every time the current becomes valid, and we will be able to determine the elapsed time since the FPGA start running by computing $(cycle count - 1)*18 \over 200000$.
+Here we disregard the time for the first transaction, i.e., we are not counting the first 27 cycles, because it includes time to transmit the address bits which is not representative of the transactions in between.
+Since our clock runs at a high frequency, these 27 cycles should be negligible, and we preserve enough precision for our time estimation.

 TO ADD: